 As of the date of this prospectus, none of our outstanding common shares are held by record holders in the United States, a total of 29,745,017 preferred shares are held by four record holders in the United States; the total number of shares held by our preferred shareholders represent 11.4% of our total outstanding shares on an as-converted basis.
 None of our shareholders has informed us that he or she is affiliated with a registered broker-dealer or is in the business of underwriting securities.
 Except in connection with the reclassification of our common shares, we are not aware of any arrangement that may, at a subsequent date, result in a change of control of our company.
-See "Description of share capital-History of securities issuances" for a description of issuances of our common shares and preferred shares that have resulted in significant changes in ownership held by our major shareholders.
+See "Description of share capital-History of securities issuances" for a description of issuances of our common shares and preferred shares had by our major shareholders.